Summary

 How to reduce the risk of overdose

-The safest choice is not to use drugs, but if you do, take steps to protect yourself:
+If you plan to use drugs, take steps to protect yourself:

-- If you choose to use, take a small amount first and wait until you feel the effects before you decide whether to take more or not.
+- Take a small amount first and wait until you feel the effects before you decide whether to take more or not.
 Start low and go slow.
-Time of onset and effects can vary and there is always a risk.
+Time of onset and effects can vary.

 - Stay hydrated, especially in hot weather.
 Drink water and hydrolytes regularly.

-- Festivals are more fun with friends, so watch out for each other.
+- Don't use alone – be with someone and watch out for each other.
 If someone feels unwell, find help straight away.
 You won’t get into trouble if you ask for help.

 - Overheating, confusion, or trouble breathing are red flags.
-Get help quickly – medical staff are there to assist, not judge.
+Get help quickly.

-- Set limits, have a sober buddy, and know where to go for help before you need it.
+- Set limits and know where to go for help before you need it.

-All alcohol and other drug use comes with risks, so take the following precautions:
+All drug use comes with risks, so take the following precautions:

 - Be aware that false or contaminated drug products may be in Victoria, even if no specific warning has been issued about them.